-- (a) a derivative or foreign exchange instrument; or - (b) a financial cost or a financial gain, respectively, with respect to a debt claim or debt obligation denominated in a currency other than that in which the person accounts for the purposes of this Act, but excluding the payment or receipt of standard interest; - "revenue" means revenue within the meaning given in section 2 of the National Revenue Authority Act, 2002 that is imposed with respect to a revenue law; - "revenue law" means a law referred to in the First Schedule to the National Revenue Authority Act, 2002 including a treaty affecting such a law;
+- a derivative or foreign exchange instrument; (a) or - (b) a financial cost or a financial gain, respectively, with respect to a debt claim or debt obligation denominated in a currency other than that in which the person accounts for the purposes of this Act, but excluding the payment or receipt of standard interest; - "revenue" means revenue within the meaning given in section 2 of the National Revenue Authority Act, 2002 that is imposed with respect to a revenue law; - "revenue law" means a law referred to in the First Schedule to the National Revenue Authority Act, 2002 including a treaty affecting such a law;

-8 No. The Extractive Industries Revenue Act 2017 "separate mineral operation" has the mea in section 5; ning given "separate petroleum operation" has the mea aning given in section 23;

-"service fee" has the meaning given in section 117 of the Income Tax Act, 2000;

-"special stones" means a precious stone with a market value above 500,000 United States Dollars;

-"underlying ownership or control" has the meaning given in section 2 of the Income Tax Act, 2000; and

-"vear of assessment" has the meaning given in section 2 of the Income Tax Act, 2000.

-(2) To the extent that a term used in this Act is not otherwise defined, the term shall have a meaning in this Act that is consistent with any meaning given to that term in the Income Tax Act, 2000.
+8 No. The Extractive Industries Revenue Act 2018 "separate mineral operation" has the mean in section 5; aning given "separate petroleum operation" has the me in section 23; aning given "service fee" has the meaning given in se the Income Tax Act, 2000; ction 117 of "special stones" means a precious stone w value above 500,000 United States Doll "underlying ownership or control" has the given in section 2 of the Income Tax Ac - "year of assessment" has the meaning give 2 of the Income Tax Act, 2000. en in section (2) To the extent that a term used in this e defined, the term shall have a meaning in thin the with any meaning given to that term in the 2). s Act that is